 pass

-To retry Python Requests with a backoff strategy, take the previous code as a base.
+To retry Python Requests with a custom backoff, take the previous code as a base.
 Then, create a separate function named backoff_delay

 def backoff_delay(backoff_factor, attempts):